La Lanterne du Marais – All Shares Sold

 In the 17th-century, the Académie Française held its first meetings at the home of Jean Desmarets de Saint-Sorlin, at the Hôtel Pellevé on rue du Roi-de-Sicile, at the corner of rue Tison.
 It is there that the statutes of the Academy were written, as well as the first steps for its foundation.
 In the 18th-century, the street, like others in the district, was not very well known, often cited in the minutes of criminal cases.
 It was renamed “rue des Droits-de-l’Homme” during the revolutionary period, between 1792 and 1806, after the revolutionary section that officiated there.
 In the nineteenth century, the street was famous for the numerous cap makers.

-Illustrious interior designer, Martine di Mattéo, has been commissioned to completely renovate the apartment in order to bring it up to my standards…perfection.
-We’re enlarging the bathroom to be even more luxurious than it already is; to move what is now a corner kitchen to the entry room so that it will be a fully equipped and very workable with all the bells and whistles; to add various custom cabinetry and special furnishings enhanced by two original murals by French Trompe l’Oeil artist Pascal Amblard.
-We have worked out bold, but livable color schemes, chosen luxurious fabrics and finishes, furnishings, and lighting fixtures.
+Illustrious interior designer, Martine di Mattéo, was commissioned to completely renovate the apartment in order to bring it up to our standards…perfection.
+The bathroom was enlarged to be even more luxurious than it already was; we moved what is now a corner kitchen to the entry so that it is fully equipped and very workable with all the bells and whistles; and added various custom cabinetry and special furnishings.
+The apartment is enhanced by two original murals by French Trompe l’Oeil artist Pascal Amblard.
+The color schemes are bold, but livable and chosen luxurious fabrics and finishes, furnishings, and lighting fixtures.

 Martine always brilliantly executes the concept of “creating one story.”
 She is a master at marrying color, design, and form in a way that makes you feel right at home the moment you enter, even if it’s not obvious why you feel so welcome.
 The goal is to simply be fun, filled with happiness, the love of life, and good karma.
-You can expect the apartment will be beautiful, luxurious, warm and comfortable, fully functional and a delight and pleasure to be in every day of the year, even all summer long with central heat and air conditioning.
-I promise you it will be missing nothing.
+The apartment is beautiful, luxurious, warm and comfortable, fully functional and a delight and pleasure to be in every day of the year, even all summer long with central heat and air conditioning.
+It’s missing nothing.

-You will enter a fully-equipped galley kitchen with two windows.
+You enter a fully-equipped galley kitchen with two windows.
 One overlooking the carrousel at the Métro Saint-Paul and the other overlooking rue Pavée.
-We’ve chosen distressed aqua-colored wood cabinetry and there will be tons of storage for all the special kitchenware.
-In the kitchen, you’ll have a four-burner stovetop, a full oven, a dishwasher, a washer/dryer, and a microwave.
-Dimmable over-the-counter lighting will illuminate the workspace in any intensity you might want.
+The cabinetry is distressed aqua-colored wood and there is tons of storage for all the special kitchenware.
+In the kitchen, there is a four-burner stovetop, a full oven, a dishwasher, a washer/dryer, and a microwave.
+Dimmable over-the-counter lighting illuminates the workspace in any intensity you might want.

 Walk from there to the living room/dining room through a wall of ancient exposed beams to where a nook with a secretary-style desk is to your right—a perfect spot for you to write your memoir, answer emails, or surf the Internet.